lechuk47/ghcontrib/README.md

 # Description
-The application provided is a REST API that exposes a `/top` endpoint to get the users with most contributions by the provided location.
+GHContrib is a REST API that exposes a `/top` endpoint to get the top contributors in Github filtered by a location.
 This code is a proof of concept, the real deployment might need some code modifications that I cover in the deployment section.

 ## Software needed to build the test
  * docker 19.03.x